Password Manager Pro MSP Edition - Getting Started

 Step 1: Add users to the MSP org

 The MSP administration process starts with User Management.
 The first step is to add users to your MSP organization.
 You should designate one administrator as ‘Account Manager’ for each of your clients.
 Proceed with adding users.

 After adding users, you need to add your client organizations.
 Navigate to Admin >> Customize section and you will find an icon named “Organizations”.
 The organizations to be managed by the MSP should be registered with PMP here.

 You can manually add the client organizations one-by-one or import all the organizations in bulk from a CSV file.

 - Navigate to Admin >> Organizations

 - Click the button “Add Organization”

 - Account Manager: You can designate any administrator at your end (MSP) as the 'Account Manager' for the organization being added.
 As the name indicates, the account manager will be the point of contact for the organization being managed and will have privileges to add and manage resources on behalf of the organization.
-The Account Manager with the role 'Admin' in PMP will be able to manage the users of the organization too.
+The Account Manager with the role 'Admin' in Password Manager Pro will be able to manage the users of the organization too.
 You can designate only one account manager per organization being managed.
 The same administrator can be made the account manager for multiple client organizations.